Effective geometrodynamics for renormalization-group improved black-hole spacetimes in spherical symmetry: Discussion

 We view these analyses as a systematic and operational approach to RG-improvement, in which previous works can be included and extended.
 Our work focuses on providing a mathematical framework for RG-improvement, without delving into the validity of the latter as a procedure of qualitatively capturing quantum-gravity corrections to classical spacetimes in a controlled manner.
 In fact, our work establishes manifestly the discrepancies of the outcomes of RG-improvement implemented at different levels in a classical theory.
+Moreover our work focuses on the highly symmetry-reduced framework of spherically symmetric black-hole spacetimes, whereas astrophysical black holes are expected in general to have non-zero spin.
+In this case quantum-gravity effects can be qualitatively addressed in an RG-improvement of the Kerr metric~\cite{Held:2019xde,Eichhorn:2021etc,Delaporte:2022acp}.
+Our discussion is not directly applicable to spacetimes with non-zero spin and extending our arguments to include these situations is non-trivial.
+Possible related directions to explore are whether the Kerr offshell families discussed in~\cite{BenAchour:2025uzp} can be generated from an action principle, or the construction of slowly rotating black holes in quasi-topological gravity~\cite{Fierro:2020wps}.

 With these remarks, we have discussed how to construct effective field equations and actions for a given choice of RG scale parameter such that the corresponding static RG-improved black-hole spacetimes arise as vacuum solutions.
 This also allowed us to discuss the classical dynamical gravitational collapse of matter into these static configurations.
 Among possible future directions of the formalism developed here, it would be interesting to consider a fully dynamical treatment of RG-improvement in gravitational collapse processes, in which the additional energy scales provided by the infalling matter, as well as additional backreaction effects stemming from the quantum-gravitational self-energy generated as a result of the RG-improvement, are taken into account.
 This can be done systematically by identifying the RG scale parameter with the decoupling scale, in general a combination of curvature and matter scales, and extending the procedure to obtain self-consistent spacetimes as fixed points of a series of iterated RG-improvements as in~\cite{Platania:2019kyx,Borissova:2022mgd}.
 From the perspective of two-dimensional Horndeski theories, this is equivalent to allowing non-minimal couplings of matter fields to the gravitational degrees of freedom, with a subsequent increase in complexity of the analysis.